endymion1818/deliciousreverie/content/post/stub-pursuing-professionalism-in-web-accessibility.md

 date = "2017-05-16T15:21:21+01:00"
 draft = false
-title = "Published article: Pursuing Professionalism in Web Accessibility" categories = [
+title = "Published article: Pursuing Professionalism in Web Accessibility" description = "There’s been a growing amount of talk about making websites more useable to people with disabilities in recent weeks.
+In this article I wrote for the Indigo Tree blog, I notice how we have been increasingly aware of our role in providing access to the web to a wider range of people and discuss how it’s already helping our clients increase their reach." categories = [
   "published content",
   "development"